20 Questions to Ask Other Leaders

 16. What is the one behavior or trait that you have seen derail more leaders’ careers?

-17. Can you explain the impact, if any, that social networking and Web 2.0 has made on your organization or you personally?
+17. Can you explain the impact, if any, that social networking and Web 2.0 have made on your organization or you personally?

 18. What are a few resources you would recommend to someone looking to gain insight into becoming a better leader?